NYPL/engineering-general/standards/documentation.md

 ### API Documentation

 - APIs MUST provide Swagger v2 documentation
-- It is RECOMMENDED that APIs provide wiki-style or similar additional documentation be provided.
+- It is RECOMMENDED that APIs provide wiki-style (or similar) additional documentation.

 ### CHANGELOG